 - 2008 (banks, building societies and savings banks): Any payment of interest (as outlined above for 2007).
 In addition, credit unions are required to report interest payments on deposit accounts. - 2009 onwards (banks, building societies, savings banks and credit unions): Any payments of interest including dividend payments made by credit unions for periods ending after 31 December 2008.

 For the purpose of the reporting regulations the tax year is the same as the calendar year.
+See also paragraph 4.13 regarding transitional measures for the making of returns for certain years.

 Excepted payments